 To obtain the best results in case of facial blemishes, the microneedling is often combined with topical treatments.
 Once the small channels through the skin have been created, it is possible to infuse ingredients with depigmentation activity, such as tranexamic acid or vitamin C.

-Dermatology tip: a minimum of 3 treatments separated by at least 6 weeks should be performed.
+Dermatology tip: A minimum of 3 treatments separated by at least 6 weeks should be performed.

 4. Chemical peels and masks for medical use.